-In addition to complying with any relevant requirements in the Local Law No. 1 (Community Amenity) the following conditions apply to the activity or use:
+In addition to complying with any relevant requirements in the Community Amenity Local Law No.1, the following conditions apply to the activity or use:

 - 1. The layout and use must not be altered without the written consent of the Council. - 2.
 All clearances from traffic/bicycle lanes, adjacent parking bays, public seating, litter bins and any other public infrastructure must be maintained. - 3.
 The occupation of the business parklet must have a limited impact on residential amenity and the neighbourhood. - 4.
 The use and operation of the business parklet must be in accordance with the hours of use detailed in the permit.
 If the hours are not stipulated, the use and operation must cease by 11pm every day. - 5.
 Council reserves the right to reclaim access to the land at any time for maintenance purposes.
 Should any fittings fixed within the business parklet need to be removed temporarily due to the nature of the maintenance, Council will reinstate them accordingly and to the best of its abilities. - 6.
 Council and other service authorities reserve the right to access all underground services within the business parklet at any time, without notice to the permit-holder. - 7.
 No compensation will be payable for any removal of fittings or fixtures associated with the business parklet, or for the loss of trade experienced due to these works. - 8.
 The maintenance of the business parklet, including sanitation, graffiti, litter removal and damage is the responsibility of the permit-holder. - 9.
 A copy of permit must be kept on-site and presented to an authorised officer upon request. - 10.
-All business parklet furniture and structures must be removed at the expiry or cancellation of a permit, or if a business ceases trading.
-Council assets including kerbing, footpath and road surfaces must be made good and reinstated to its original condition. - 11.
 The City of Port Phillip reserves the right to amend or revoke the permit at any time.